UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 TODO: add link to a more detailed tutorial walking through the steps above showing actual code that gets added at each step.

-## Pushing to the repository and documenting changes
+## Pushing to the repository dev branch and documenting changes (done on all updates)

 Minor changes, such as updating README, adding example files, etc., can be committed directly to the `dev` branch.